 by Laura Barns

-Use canvas and tote bags instead of plastic ones: plastic bags are SO last century.
+Plastic bags are SO last century.
 Invest in some good quality totes and canvas bags and keep one with you at all times.
 Because let’s face it, you never know when you’ll need to do an emergency snack run.
 Though it’s worth a note that you’ll need to use it a lot more than for simply taking your gym stuff to work in.
-Read up on full usage info in this great article.
+Read up on how bags affect the environment in this great article.